Alfresco/docs-alfresco/content-services/latest/config/mtls.md

 ### Configuration for Transform Services

-Additional configuration can be set for Transform Router, Transform Engines, Transform Aspose, AI Renditions, and Shared File Store.
+To enable mTLS, additional configuration must be set for Transform Router, Transform Engines, Transform Aspose, AI Renditions, and Shared File Store.

 The following example is for simple transform-core-aio, where only one keystore and truststore is used.
-If there is a need for separation between server/client behavior,  generate an additional set of keystore + truststore pair while determining a specific role for that pair (look up sample usages “client_server”).
+If there is a need for separation between server/client behavior,  generate an additional set of keystore + truststore pair while determining a specific role for that pair (look up sample usages placed in scripts named “client_server”).

-Below is an example providing values through properties:
+Below is an example of providing values through properties:

 ```text
 #Enable SSL